autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 **Function**
 Based on different position and orientation of all LiDARs, the input of all LiDARs are united to form one point cloud frame.

-> calibration file should be store in ~/.ros/.
-> calibration tool and proccess will be pubulished later.
+> Calibration file should be store in `~/.ros/.` Calibration tool and process will be published later.

 **Interfaces**
 Input topic：